 Exercise stimulates neuroplasticity which is vital for the central nervous system to repair itself.
 Neuroplasticity is best activated through massed practice, therefore survivors must engage in high repetition exercises.

 Remember to work with your therapist to find the most effective hand exercises for your ability level.
-Lastly, remember to practice hand therapy exercises you enjoy to keep yourself motivated.
+Lastly, remember to practice hand therapy exercises you enjoy and are meaningful to you to stay motivated.
 We hope this article has helped you explore various hand exercises for spinal cord injury and encouraged you to practice as much as possible.